 Times may also be specified in terms of years (y), months (m), days (d), hours (h), minutes (m), seconds (s), and microseconds(u).
 For example, the Unix timestamp 654321098.7654 discussed above could also be expressed as 1990y9m25d20h51m38s765400u.
 2 or 4 digit years may be used; 2 digits can specify years from 1970 to 2069.

 When specifying times using this style, fields that are omitted default as follows.
 If the omitted field is a unit greater than that of the first specified field, then its value defaults to the corresponding value taken from either first time (if the starting time is being specified) or the starting time (if the ending time is being specified).
-If the omitted field is a unit less than that of the first specified field, then it defaults to zero.
+If the omitted field is a unit less than that of the first specified field, then it defaults to zero (1 for days).
 For example, suppose that the input file has a first time of the Unix timestamp mentioned above, i.e., 38 seconds and 765,400 microseconds after 8:51PM PDT, Sept.
 25, 1990.
 To specify 9:36PM PDT (exactly) on the same date we could use 21h36m.
 To specify a range from 9:36PM PDT through 1:54AM PDT the next day we could use 21h36m 26d1h54m.